marcins/hookie/README.md

     Hookie::Framework.hook "post_receive"

+**NOTE** the above doesn't work if your gitolite user is using RVM as the gitolite shell won't have loaded RVM.
+The alternative hook script looks like this:

+    #!/bin/bash
+    source ~/.rvm/scripts/rvm
+    ruby -rhookie -e 'Hookie::Framework.hook "post_receive"'

+If you need to add your own custom plugins then add them with additional -r arguments (require)

 ### Installing hooks with gitolite

 The idea is that you install hookie as a post_receive hook for all your repositories, but configuration determines when the hook is actually run.
 To install for all repositories you create the post-receive script in the .gitolite/hooks/common/ directory.
 Make sure the script is exectuable.